windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

 Now, open `http://path/to/windwalker/www/flower/sakura` in browser, you will see `Hello World`.

+Windwalker Controller follows single responsibility principle, every controller has only one action (`execute()`).
+You can add more logic to a controller but won't be confused by too many different actions in one class.

 ## Render View Template

 We wish we can render a HTML template to browser, so please add a template file to `src/Flower/Templates/sakura/default.php`